vladislavs-poznaks/sf-payments/README.md

 ### Set up

+Only Docker is needed to set up and run this project.

 Copy .env variables, optionally set different ports.
 Note that if ``APP_ENV`` is set to ``development``, it will seed example loan data.